Wehrmachtserdbeere/Natsuki-Bot/Readme.md

 *If you decide to make a bot like that derived from this bot, I kindly request you to not use the Natsuki name or imagery with it.*

+## Images / ASCII Art

+When starting the bot, you may see ASCII image art.
+You can remove this by editing the `async def on_ready()` command, and removing `natsukis.json`.

+Similarly, you can add more art by following the JSON file format, and adding your own ASCII art.
+The JSON is stuctured as follows:

+| `"logo"` (This is just the logo.
+It has no additional properties apart from `"logo"`)

+| `"natsukis"` (This is an array of Objects - the images and their IDs.)

+| | Object (Because the objects do not have specific names, this stand-in name is used.)

+| | `"id"` (This is the **id**entifier property, which is useful for debugging in case a printed ASCII art is incorrectly displayed.)

+| | `"image"` (This is the property where the ASCII art is stored.
+To display the ASCII, this property is called.)

+An easy way to check ASCII art is to create a Python file that prints the ASCII, then opening the Python file inside Command Prompt.

+*Compatibility with the Linux Terminal is **not** guaranteed!*

+### Important: The ASCII art must **only** use UTF-8 characters!
+It will not work otherwise.

+If you wish to add your own ASCII art, open a suggestion issue, credit the original artist, and provide a screenshot of your console either running the bot, or a program to display the ASCII art.

 ## Music

 The Music function is kinda buggy and still worked on.